 - If a file you added to your course is updated or overwritten in the Content Collection, the file in your course reflects that change as well.

 - If a file you added to your course is deleted in the Content Collection, the file is no longer accessible in your course.
 The file still appears in the Course Content page, but an error appears when a user opens it.
-You can access the 360° View before you delete Content Collection files to understand the impact.

 - When you delete a course file that you added from the Content Collection, the file remains in the Content Collection.
 The only file removed is the one within your course.